lightninglabs/pool/README.md

     posted concerning the Lightning Network goes something like: Alice is new to Bitcoin entirely, how can she join the Lightning Network without her, herself, making any new on-chain Bitcoin transactions?
-It’s desirable to a solution to on boarding new users on to the neowrk which is as as simple as sending coins to a fresh address.
+It’s desirable to a solution to on boarding new users on to the network which is as as simple as sending coins to a fresh address.
 The Pool solves this by allowing a third party Carol, to purchase a channel _for_ Alice, which includes starting _outbound_ liquidity.